2024 Solingen arson attack: Aftermath

 On 30 March 2024, 700 people, mostly Bulgarian and Turkish residents, participated in a memorial march for the Zhilov family.
 Another 120 people held a candlelight vigil at the burned-out apartment.
-At the one-year anniversary in 2025, another memorial was held at the site, organised by Adalet Solingen, a remembrance movement founded by relatives and friends, and DİTİB.
+In February 2025, the father of Kancho Zhilov built two fountains in Kostievo to commemorate the family, one in front of the town hall and another in the park.
+At the one-year anniversary in 2025, another memorial was held at the site, organised by DİTİB and Adalet Solingen, a remembrance movement founded by relatives and friends.